johnno1962/injectionforxcode/README.md

 plugin into it's "main.m" source file.
 Code in this header uses a +load method to connect back through a socket to a server running inside Xcode and waits in a thread for commands to load bundles.

-To inject a source, it is #imported into "BundleContents.m" in a bundle project which is then built and the application messaged by Xcode through the socket connection to load the bundle.
-When the bundle loads, it has a +load method which calls the method [BundleInjection loadClass:theNewClass notify:flags].
+When you inject a source, it is #imported into "BundleContents.m" in a bundle project which is then built and the application messaged by Xcode through the socket connection to load the bundle.
+When the bundle loads, it too has a +load method which calls the method [BundleInjection loadClass:theNewClass notify:flags].
 This method aligns the instance variables of the newly loaded class to the original (as @properties can be reordered) and then swizzles the new implementations onto the original class.